2006 Lexus Cup

 The 2006 Lexus Cup was a golf event competed by women representing Asia and an International squad representing the rest of the world.
 Each team was made up of twelve members.
-The competition took place at the Tanah Merah Country Club in Singapore from 15–17 December 2006.
+The competition took place at the Tanah Merah Country Club in Singapore from 15 to 17 December 2006.
 Lexus was the title sponsor while Rolex, DBS, Singapore Airlines and Singapore Sports Council were main sponsors.
-The Asian team took a dramatic 12½ to 11½ victory in the second annual event, tying the all-time series 1-1.
+The Asian team took a dramatic 12½ to 11½ victory in the second annual event, tying the all-time series 1–1.

 Teams

 As in the similar team events of the Ryder Cup (USA vs. Europe men), Presidents Cup (USA vs. "International" men, i.e. rest of the world excluding Europe), and Solheim Cup (USA vs. Europe women), each team consisted of twelve players.